ibm-cloud-docs/cloud-activity-tracker/how-to/configuring_retention_policy.md

 For example, to keep any type of log in your account for 15 days only, run the following command:

 ```
-bx at option -r 15 -a
+ibmcloud at option -r 15 -a
 ```
 {: codeblock}